 The doctor will determine the correct dose of cyclophosphamide.
 A simple urine and blood test will be performed to make sure the dose is correct.

-If the liquid form is taken you should measure the correct amount using an oral syringe or medicine spoon.
+If taking the liquid form, measure the correct amount using an oral syringe or medicine spoon.
 (You can get these from your pharmacist.)
 Do not use a kitchen teaspoon because you will not be able to measure out the correct amount.

 What are the possible side effects of cyclophosphamide?

 Some people may develop some common side effects while taking cyclophosphamide.
-Check with the doctor or nurse if any of these side effects will not go away or they become bothersome:
+Check with your doctor if any of these side effects will not go away or become bothersome: